Harris presses a more forceful case against Trump than Biden did on abortion, economy and democracy

-PHILADELPHIA — (AP) — Kamala Harris and Donald Trump showcased starkly different visions for the country on abortion, immigration and American democracy as they met for the first time Tuesday for perhaps their only debate before November's presidential election.
+PHILADELPHIA — (AP) — Kamala Harris pressed a forceful case against Donald Trump on Tuesday in their first and perhaps only debate before the presidential election, repeatedly needling him in an event that showcased their starkly different visions for the country on abortion, immigration and American democracy.

-The Democratic vice president moved to get under the skin of the former Republican president, provoking him with reminders about the 2020 election loss that he still denies and delivering derisive asides at his other false claims.
-Harris' needling prompted Trump to launch into the sort of freewheeling personal attacks and digressions that his advisers and supporters have tried to steer him away from.
+The Democratic vice president seemed to get under the skin of the Republican former president, provoking him with reminders about the 2020 election loss that he still denies, mocking his rally crowds and delivering derisive asides at his other false claims.
+Trump tore into Harris as too liberal and questioned why she was proposing ideas she hadn't accomplished while serving as vice president.
+He often launched into the sort of freewheeling personal attacks and digressions from which his advisers and supporters have tried to steer him away.

-The high-pressure matchup after a tumultuous campaign summer offered Americans their most expansive look at a campaign that's been dramatically changed just hours before the first early presidential ballots will be distributed.

-The vice president moved to far more effectively press the Democratic case against Trump than President Joe Biden did in June, presaging a more contentious and competitive race now that Harris is the one taking on Trump.

-The pair outlined sharply opposite visions of where the nation is and where they intend to take it if elected.
 Harris promised tax cuts aimed at the middle class and said she would push to restore a federally guaranteed right to abortion overturned by the Supreme Court two years ago.
-Trump said his proposed tariffs would help the U.S. stop being cheated by allies on trade and said he would work to swiftly end the Russia-Ukraine war, even if it meant Ukraine didn't achieve victory on the battlefield.
+Trump said his proposed tariffs would help the U.S. stop being cheated by allies on trade and said he would work to swiftly end the Russia-Ukraine war — though he twice refused to say he wanted Ukraine, which bipartisan majorities in Congress have backed, to win the war.

-Harris at times shook her head derisively as Trump spoke, occasionally staring at him with a hand on her chin, while Trump seemed to avoid looking toward the Democrat.
-Trump hewed closely to his rally talking points and the familiar attacks that have proven popular with his Republican base but his advisers worry don't appeal to a broader cross section of voters.
+Harris’ performance by nearly every measure seemed to be the opposite of President Joe Biden’s in June, with sharp, focused answers designed to showcase the contrast between her and Trump, whereas Biden at times was muddled, halting and at times incoherent.
+Harris used her body language and facial expressions to confront Trump and express that she found his answers ridiculous or amusing — or both — a pronounced change from Biden's slack-jawed expression when Trump attacked him.

-In one moment, Harris turned to Trump and said that as vice president, she had spoken to foreign leaders, “And they say you’re a disgrace.”
+In one moment, Harris turned to Trump and said that as vice president, she had spoken to foreign leaders who “are laughing at Donald Trump,” and said she had spoken to military leaders, “and they say you’re a disgrace.”

-Trump again denied his loss to President Joe Biden four years ago, when his efforts to overturn the result inspired the Jan.
-6, 2021, Capitol insurrection.
+As Trump, 78, again questioned her racial identity, the 59-year-old Harris, the first woman, Black person and person of South Asian descent to serve as vice president, pointedly gestured to Trump and responded, "I think the American people want better than that, want better than this.”

+Trump in turn tried to link Harris to the still-unpopular Biden, questioning why she hadn’t acted on her proposed ideas while serving as vice president.
+“Why hasn’t she done it?” he said.
+Trump also focused his attacks on Harris over her assignment by Biden to deal with the root causes of illegal migration.

 “Donald Trump was fired by 81 million people," Harris said, "So let’s be clear about that.
 And clearly he is having a very difficult time processing that.”